oracle-livelabs/oci/peoplesoft-fullstack-dr/introduction/introduction.md

 # **Workshop Objectives**

-- Verify the status of the PeopleSoft environments in Ashburn (Primary) and Phoenix (Standby) regions for using the Full Stack Disaster Recovery.
+- Verify the status of the PeopleSoft environments in Ashburn (Primary) and Phoenix (Standby) regions for using the Full Stack Disaster Recovery
-- Create DR Protection groups (DRPG) in Ashburn (Primary) and Phoenix (Standby) regions.
+- Create DR Protection groups (DRPG) in Ashburn (Primary) and Phoenix (Standby) regions
-- Associate Ashburn DRPG as Primary and Phoenix DRPG as Standby.
+- Associate Ashburn DRPG as Primary and Phoenix DRPG as Standby
 - Add members to Ashburn DRPG.
-Application Virtual machines and DBCS (Database Cloud Services) database.
+Application Virtual machines and DBCS (Database Cloud Services) database
 - Add members to Phoenix DRPG.
-Application Virtual machines and Standby DBCS Database.
+Application Virtual machines and Standby DBCS Database
 - Create and Customize DR Switchover Plan in Phoenix( Standby) DRPG
+- Execute DR Switchover Pre-checks in Phoenix (Standby) DRPG
+- Execute DR Switchover Plan in Phoenix (Standby) DRPG
+- Verify the PeopleSoft application accessibility from Phoenix (New Primary) region
+- Create and Customize DR Switchover (Rollback) Plan in Ashburn (Standby) DRPG
-- Run DR Switchover Pre-checks in Phoenix( Standby) DRPG
+- Execute DR Switchover (Rollback) Pre-checks in Ashburn (Standby) DRPG
-- Run DR Switchover Plan in Phoenix( Standby) DRPG
+- Execute DR Switchover (Rollback) Plan in Ashburn (Standby) DRPG
+- Verify the PeopleSoft application accessibility from Ashburn (New Primary) region
+- Create and Customize DR Failover Plan in Ashburn (Standby) DRPG
+- Execute DR Failover Pre-checks in Ashburn (Standby) DRPG
+- Execute DR Failover Plan in Ashburn (Standby) DRPG
-- Verify the PeopleSoft application accessibility from Phoenix (New Primary) region.
+- Verify the PeopleSoft application accessibility from Phoenix (New Primary) region

 # **Prerequisites**

 - An active PeopleSoft application hosted in Ashburn region (Primary) with below PeopleSoft components.

-    - PeopleSoft Database hosted on OCI Database as a Service (DbaaS) platform / Database Cloud Service  (DBCS)
+    - PeopleSoft Database hosted on OCI Database as a Service (DbaaS) / Database Cloud Service  (DBCS)
     - PeopleSoft Application Server domain hosted on Linux
     - PeopleSoft Process Scheduler domain hosted on Linux
     - PeopleSoft Process Scheduler domain hosted on Windows
     - PeopleSoft Web Server domain hosted on Linux
     - Elastic Search and Kibana services hosted on Linux

 - A standby PeopleSoft applications hosted in Phoenix region (Standby) with below PeopleSoft components.

-    - A standby Database hosted on OCI Database as a Service (DbaaS) platform / Database Cloud Service  (DBCS) with Data Guard enabled between Ashburn hosted Database.
+    - A standby Database hosted on OCI Database as a Service (DbaaS) platform / Database Cloud Service  (DBCS) with Data Guard enabled with Ashburn hosted Database
     - PeopleSoft Application Server domain hosted on Linux
     - PeopleSoft Process Scheduler domain hosted on Linux
     - PeopleSoft Process Scheduler domain hosted on Windows
     - PeopleSoft Web Server domain hosted on Linux
     - Elastic Search and Kibana services hosted on Linux
-- Files and folders synchronization enabled between Ashburn (Primary) and Phoenix (Standby) for all customizations and psreports.
+- Files and folders synchronization enabled between Ashburn (Primary) and Phoenix (Standby) for all customizations and psreports
 - Load Balancer running in Ashburn (Primary) and Phoenix (Standby) regions
 - DNS record pointing to public IP of Ashburn (Primary) Load Balancer
-- Custom scripts to start and stop PeopleSoft Application Server, Web Server and Process Scheduler domains.
+- Custom scripts to start and stop PeopleSoft Application Server, Web Server and Process Scheduler domains
 - Custom scripts to start and stop Elastic Search and Kibana Services
 - Custom script to update DNS domain record update
 - Custom scripts to enable and disable files and folders synchronization jobs